mec/php-alpine-apache/readme.md

 # About this Repo

 This is the git repo of my Docker image for php.
+See the [https://hub.docker.com/r/mecrawlings/php/](Docker Hub Page) for the full info.

 ## Docker run